matrix-org/synapse/docs/upgrade.md

 # Upgrading to v0.5.0

-The webclient has been split out into a seperate repository/pacakage in this release.
+The webclient has been split out into a separate repository/package in this release.
 Before you restart your homeserver you will need to pull in the webclient package by running: